Tokyo Olympics organizers dig in their heels after Trump suggests one-year delay

 It added that to that end, it is monitoring the coronavirus pandemic together with the international Olympic and Paralympic bodies, receiving advice from the World Health Organization, and coordinating with the government and the Tokyo authorities.

+Abe has staked his legacy as the longest-serving Japanese prime minister on staging a successful Games and bringing a significant boost to the stagnant economy with tourism and consumer spending.

 The outbreak has already crippled global travel and hit Olympic qualifiers and other sports events.
 Japan has shuttered schools.
-Public health officials have discouraged large gatherings to curtail the spread of the highly contagious disease, and major soccer tournaments, National Basketball Association (NBA) games and other sports have been halted.
+Public health officials have discouraged large gatherings to curtail the spread of the highly contagious disease, and major soccer tournaments, National Basketball Association games and other sports have been halted.

 “I just can’t see having no people there,” Trump told reporters at the White House on Thursday.

-“Maybe they postpone it for a year... if that’s possible,” he said, adding he would not officially make that recommendation to Japan’s Prime Minister Shinzo Abe, who could make his own decision.
+“Maybe they postpone it for a year... if that’s possible,” he said, adding he would not officially make that recommendation to Abe, who could make his own decision.

 “I like that better than I like having empty stadiums all over the place.
 I think if you cancel it, make it a year later that’s a better alternative than doing it with no crowd,” Trump said.

-The United States is one of the biggest participants in the Games, which are scheduled to begin in July and expected to be a major economic boost for Japan.

-Reporting by Antoni Slodkowski and Linda Sieg; editing by Richard Pullin
+Reporting by Antoni Slodkowski and Linda Sieg; Editing by Richard Pullin and Lincoln Feast.